Night Eating Syndrome: The Eating Disorder We Need to Talk About

-The good news here is that night eating syndrome is highly treatable, and most patients will respond well to relatively simple interventions!
+But night eating syndrome is treatable, and most patients will respond well to relatively simple interventions.

 To learn more, view an educational video about Night Eating at the Binge Eating Connection Facebook page featuring Dr. Julie Friedman, Vice President of the Binge Eating Treatment & Recovery (BETR) Program at Eating Recovery Center.

 We thank Jean Curran, registered dietitian and professional relations coordinator for ERC’s Binge Eating Treatment & Recovery Program and Robyn Cruze, National Recovery Advocate and online community manager for Eating Recovery Center for their contributions to this piece.